gcwillis14/gcwillis14.github.io/README.md

 # Welcome to my site

-This is my portfolio site to share mini projects I make mostly in tableau
+This is my portfolio site to share my mini projects made mostly in R, Tableau, GIS and Python.

+Website format forked from Smirkygraphs, using Mixitup and Boostrap.